 Percona Toolkit: Percona Toolkit comes with a bunch of very useful tools that help in monitoring as well as managing MySQL replication.

 check_mysql_health is a plugin for Nagios that allows you to monitor a MySQL database.
-Among the list of metrics are time to login, index usage, bufferpool hit rate, query cache hit rate, slow queries, temp tables on disk, table cache hit rate, connected threads, and many more.
+Among the list of metrics is time to log in, index usage, buffer pool hit rate, query cache hit rate, slow queries, temp tables on disk, table cache hit rate, connected threads, and many more.

 Depending on your needs and budget, you can choose the tool of your choice.